stillmatic/flagsheet/readme.md

 # FeatureSheet

-A thread-safe, high performance feature flagging library - with a Google Sheets backend.
+The easiest way to do feature flagging - just use Google sheets!

 It's as easy as creating a new spreadsheet like this: